Acesulfame potassium

 Acesulfame potassium (/æsᵻˈsʌlfeɪm/, /ˌeɪsiːˈsʌlfeɪm/ AY-see-SUL-faym or /ˌæsəˈsʌlfeɪm/), also known as acesulfame K or Ace K, is a synthetic calorie-free sugar substitute (artificial sweetener) often marketed under the trade names Sunett and Sweet One.
 In the European Union, it is known under the E number (additive code) E950.
 It was discovered accidentally in 1967 by German chemist Karl Clauss at Hoechst AG (now Nutrinova).
 Acesulfame potassium is the potassium salt of 6-methyl-1,2,3-oxathiazine-4(3H)-one 2,2-dioxide.
-It is a white crystalline powder with molecular formula C_{4}H_{4}KNO_{4}S and a molecular weight of 201.24 g/mol.
+It is a white crystalline powder with molecular formula C_{4}H_{4}KNO_{4}S and molecular weight 201.24 g/mol.

 Properties

 Acesulfame K is 200 times sweeter than sucrose (common sugar), as sweet as aspartame, about two-thirds as sweet as saccharin, and one-third as sweet as sucralose.
 Like saccharin, it has a slightly bitter aftertaste, especially at high concentrations.
 Kraft Foods patented the use of sodium ferulate to mask acesulfame's aftertaste.
 Acesulfame K is often blended with other sweeteners (usually sucralose or aspartame).
 These blends are reputed to give a more sucrose-like taste whereby each sweetener masks the other's aftertaste, or exhibits a synergistic effect by which the blend is sweeter than its components.
 Acesulfame potassium has a smaller particle size than sucrose, allowing for its mixtures with other sweeteners to be more uniform.

 Unlike aspartame, acesulfame K is stable under heat, even under moderately acidic or basic conditions, allowing it to be used as a food additive in baking, or in products that require a long shelf life.
 Although acesulfame potassium has a stable shelf life, it can eventually degrade to acetoacetamide, which is toxic in high doses.
 In carbonated drinks, it is almost always used in conjunction with another sweetener, such as aspartame or sucralose.
 It is also used as a sweetener in protein shakes and pharmaceutical products, especially chewable and liquid medications, where it can make the active ingredients more palatable.
 The acceptable daily intake of acesulfame potassium is listed as 15 mg/kg/day.

 Acesulfame potassium is widely used in the human diet and excreted by the kidneys.
 It thus has been used by researchers as a marker to estimate to what degree swimming pools are contaminated by urine.

 Other names for acesulfame K are potassium acesulfamate, potassium salt of 6-methyl-1,2,3-oxothiazin-4(3H)-one-2,3-dioxide, and potassium 6-methyl-1,2,3-oxathiazine-4(3H)-one-3-ate-2,2-dioxide.